monu9401/Competitive-Programming/README.md

 # Competitive-Programming
-This repo consists of solutions of various competitive programming questions from contests and practice sections.
+This repository consists of solutions of various competitive programming questions from contests and practice sections.